-Everytime Mommy cant eat I’ll kid here thay I’ll buy her a blender/oysterizer so she can ingest her food through a straw.
+Everytime Mommy cant eat I’ll kid her that I’ll buy her a blender/osterizer so she can ingest her food through a straw.
 She will vigorously shake her head and respond with an adamant no because she has memories of my grandmother’s last days where she can only consume liquefied food.

 Now I am eating rice congee using a straw.
-I had a molar extracted and I need to avoid getting food particles or have hot food in it to hasten the clotting.
+I had a molar extracted and I need to avoid getting food particles or have hot food in it to avoid preventing the wound from clotting.
 I have the choice of eating through a straw or going hungry.
 I chose the former.

 Happiness is an elusive treasure for most but in reality it is hiding in plain sight.